ptizei/iNaturalistDatasetGenerator/README.md

 ##
 TODO

-- Convert existing notebook-based code into scripts
-- Have scripts automatically find '.csv's in the Data folder and download all sound files for each species into a separate folder
 - Exploratory analysis on the data I've already downloaded
 - Scripts to automate initial exploratory analysis on any new set